-Each year, Fortune Magazine ranks the best 100 companies to work for in the United States.
-Each year, some Memphis businesses make the list.
-Below are the local companies that have appeared on the list since 2006, along with the year they appeared and their rank.
+Each year, Fortune Magazine ranks the best 100 companies to work for in the United States and each year, a number of Memphis companies make the list.
+The below companies have appeared on the list in some form since 2006.
+We've included their first year of appearance, as well as where they ranked on the list.

 01 of 07

+Baker Donelson, the 57th largest law firm in the U.S., ranked 77th when it first entered the list in 2010.
 Fortune Magazine rates this law firm high because of its high level of diversity.
-One hundred and eighty of the firm's lawyers are women and 40 are minorities--a significant increase in diversity from previous years.
-This is the firm's first year to make the list.
+More than 175 of the firm's lawyers are women, and 40 are minorities—a significant increase in diversity from previous years.

 02 of 07

-Memphis' largest employer, FedEx is recognized by Fortune for few layoffs during the recession and quickly reinstating raises and 401K matching after a temporary hold during the recession/ FedEx also offers benefits to part-time employees and the vast majority of the time, the company promotes from within.
+Memphis' largest employer, FedEx, has appeared on the list regularly since its inception.
+Fortune recognized the company for few layoffs during the recession and quickly reinstating raises and 401K matching after a temporary hold during the recession.
+FedEx also offers benefits to part-time employees and the vast majority of the time, the company promotes from within.

 03 of 07

-First Horizon has an "employees first" policy and their average pay for hourly employees is $45,000 and the average pay for salaried employees is almost $69,000.
-In addition, Fortune liked the fact that First Horizon offers generous health, vision, and dental benefits.
+First Horizon, a Memphis-based bank holding company, has an "employees first" policy.
+Their average annual pay for hourly employees is $45,000, while the average wage for salaried employees is almost $69,000.
+Also, Fortune ranks the company highly for its generous health, vision, and dental benefits.

 04 of 07